zeusmedina/cs-implementing-the-map-interface-lab-codeU/README.md

 ## Overview

 In the next few labs, we present several implementations of the `Map` interface.
 One of them, like the `HashMap` provided by Java, is based on a **hash table**, which is arguably the most magical data structure ever invented.
-Another, which is similar to `TreeMap`, is not quite as magical, but it has the added capability that it can iterate the element in order.
+Another, which is similar to `TreeMap`, is not quite as magical, but it has the added capability that it can iterate its elements in order.

 You will have a chance to implement these data structures, and then we will analyze their performance.